SeaQL/sea-streamer/README.md

 2. Generic

-We provide integration for Kafka / Redpanda behind a generic trait interface, so your program can be backend-agnostic.
+We provide integration for Redis & Kafka / Redpanda behind a generic trait interface, so your program can be backend-agnostic.
 Support for Redis Stream is being planned.

 3. Testable